kendaodeveloper/spotify-luizalabs/README.md

 ### `npm run lint`

-Runs ESLint to analyze all .js and .jsx files in the project for code style errors and potential issues.
+Runs ESLint to analyze all files in the project for code style errors and potential issues.

 It's useful for checking code quality before committing to the repository.